growingspaghetti/20200717-terraform-gcloud-ubuntu-vm-k8s/README.md

 ![](./img/kube-system.png)

-In kube-system, modify ReplicaSetS, DaemonSets and Deployment, reduce the desired pot number from 2 to 1.
+In kube-system, modify ReplicaSets, DaemonSets and Deployment, reduce the desired pot number from 2 to 1.
 Set request CPU to be 25m.
 ```
 spec:
       containers: